b-wize/peridot/README.md

 #
     systemctl reboot

-Again, this project would not be possible without all the hard work contributed to the Universal Blue (Ublue) and Bazzite projects.
+Again, this project would not be possible without all the hard work contributed to the Universal Blue (Ublue), Bazzite, and Blue-Build projects.